jsaintro/publicnotes/3dprinting/Stepper Calibration/Linear Advance Calibration.md

  - Nozzle Temp: 215
  - Bed Temp: 65
- - Slow speed printing 45mm Exaggerate this 20mm
+ - Slow speed printing 20mm
- - Fast speed printing 60mm Exaggerate this 80mm
+ - Fast speed printing 60mm
-	 - Note this should be the slowest/fastest speeds during a single print (So for Speed do 20-60 etc..)
+	 - Note this should be the slowest/fastest speeds during a single print (So for Speed do 20-60 etc..) bigger spreads have
  - Movement Speed 180mm
  - retract speed 35
  - retract distance .8